pandagardenio/frontend-course/sessions/assignment/readme.md

 ## Assignment grading
 The grade of the assignment is going to based in four different levels of complexity

-### First level
+### First level (5 points)
-We need to make an app that calls the endpoint to get the weather for a city we choose from the available ones using fetch and shows the user the current temperature, the "feels like" temperature and an image representing the summary of the weather
+We need to make an app that calls the endpoint to get the weather for a city we choose from the available ones using fetch and shows the user the current temperature, humidity, the date (in a format similar to this February 25) and an image representing the summary of the weather

-### Second level
+### Second level (2 points)
 We are going to improve the app we made in the first level and instead of showing the temperature for the city we choose, we are going to give our user the ability to select the city.
 For that, we are going to call the endpoint to get the available cities, render a series of tabs (our whatever method you think is best for the user, like a select for example) that our user is going to be able to click and when one of those tabs are clicked we are going to show the same weather data we are showing in the first part for the selected city.

+#### Third level (2 points)
+We are going to improve the app we made in the third level and also show the weather information in an daily format.
+For this, we can use the daily field in the response we get from getting the weather for a city.
+We want to display the weather by day for the following four days.

-### Third level
+### Fourth level (1 point)
 We are going to improve the app we made in the second level and also show the weather information in an hourly format.
 For this, we can use the hourly field in the response we get from getting the weather for a city.
 We want to display the weather by hour for the rest of the day (if right now it's 18:15 we should be showing the current weather that we were showing in the other levels and the weather by hour for 19:00, 20:00, 21:00, 22:00, 23:00, 00:00)

-#### Fourth level
-We are going to improve the app we made in the third level and also show the weather information in an daily format.
-For this, we can use the daily field in the response we get from getting the weather for a city.
-We want to display the weather by day for the following four days.